-- Recruitment and selection policy We conduct checks on all prospective employees and associates to verify that they are eligible to work in the UK.
-We require a Disclosure and Barring Service (DBS) check for all employees and associates as they may be working with vulnerable people and children. - 2.
+- 1. Recruitment and selection policy We conduct checks on all prospective employees and associates to verify that they are eligible to work in the UK.
+We require a Disclosure and Barring Service (DBS) and Baseline Personnel Security Standard Clearance (BPSS) checks for all employees and associates as they may be working with vulnerable people and children. - 2.
 Whistleblowing policy We operate this policy so that employees can raise concerns about how staff are being treated or practices within our business or supply chains without fear of reprisal - 3.
 Child Protection and Safeguarding policy This policy draws attention to this statement.